Running a successful private practice requires much more than just clinical experience.

 - The income you’d like to be making.

-A private practice owner seeing 5 clients per week would have a different ideal caseload size from a therapist seeing 30 clients per week.
+A private practice owner seeing five clients per week would have a different ideal caseload size from a therapist seeing 30 clients weekly.

 That clinician would also have a different ideal individual caseload from someone who has just returned from parental leave and is learning to balance work and childcare.

-A great first step towards optimising your caseload would be to let go of what you think you “should” be doing based on other external standards or expectations, and to become aware of your own unique needs and circumstances.
+A great first step towards optimising your caseload would be to let go of what you think you “should” be doing based on other external standards or expectations and to become aware of your unique needs and circumstances.

 What would your ideal schedule actually look like?

 Make a list of your non-negotiable responsibilities for every day of the week, and then try to determine how many hours you need to fulfil each responsibility.

 To get you started, you could consider things like:

 - Professional responsibilities outside of client work